Make an Abbreviation Book Activity

 - Doctor / Dr.

 - Road / Rd.

 - (Days of the Week: Wednesday / Wed.)

 - Tell your child that the abbreviation is actually “hiding” inside the word.
 Have your child trace over the letters in the word that spell its abbreviation.
-For example, in the word Mister, she traces over the capital M and the r with a crayon.
-In this way, the spelling of the abbreviation will stand out visually.
+For example, in the word Mister, she would trace over the capital M and the r with a crayon.
+This way, the spelling of the abbreviation will stand out visually.

 - Now, tell your child she will be making an abbreviation book.
-First, make the cover by folding the oak tag and in half and ask your child to decorate it.
+First, make the cover by folding the card stock in half and ask your child to decorate it and give it a title.
 You can use your child's name, "Julie's Book of Abbreviation," for example.

 - Fold the paper in half to make the pages of your book.

 - On each page, have your child draw a picture associated with the abbreviated word and "hide" the abbreviation in the picture.
 For example, to illustrate the word Mister, your child could draw a picture of a man, and cleverly disguise the abbreviation "Mr." as the man’s moustache.
-Allow your child to do some sketches first on a scrap piece of paper if shes wants.
-Encourage her to be creative and have fun with this art project.
+Allow your child to do some sketches first on a piece of scrap paper if she wants.
+Encourage her to be creative and have fun with the project.
 When she's all done illustrating, staple the pages inside the cover.

-- Display the book in a prominent place where your child can refer to it.
+- Display the book in a prominent place where your child can easily refer to it.

 Liana Mahoney is a National Board Certified elementary teacher, currently teaching a first and second grade loop.
 She is also a certified Reading Specialist, with teaching experience as a former high school English teacher, and early grades Remedial Reading.